 Then we can start multiplying: 1×1 =1 :

 To find out the result, we add the value of all beads: 4×1 plus 4×10 plus 1×100 equals 144.
 Here:

 Even with large numbers, this technique remains simple.
 One can observe a specific variety of color patterns which increase with regularity.
 For example, here is 122 squared:

 After all beads are placed, we can start adding: (1 x 10,000) + (4 x 1000) + (8 x 100) + (8 x 10) + (4 x 1) = 14,881

 The root of 14,881 is one side of the square, 122:

 After we have learned to use the board to SEE the way squares grow, we can now learn the opposite process – finding the root of a number.
 First, we lay the square pattern using the appropriate amount of beads and then count one side.

 The square root board helps to understand what the concept of square root actually means.
-It takes away the fear from this process that is usually only taught on paper.
+It takes away the fear from this process usually only taught on paper.

 I remember that I could not understand square roots when I went to school and I am happy to have found the square root board!